 What other tests might I have along with this test?

-You will likely have a chest X-ray if health care providers suspect you have pulmonary
+You will likely have a chest X-ray if healthcare providers suspect you have TB in

-TB, or TB in the lungs.
-The X-ray can help your health care provider decide whether
+the lungs (pulmonary TB).
+The X-ray can help your healthcare provider decide whether

 it is likely you have TB.
 The X-ray doesn't give a definitive diagnosis though.

-The results of a culture usually take two to six weeks.
-You may be treated for TB
+The results of a culture usually take 2 to 6 weeks.
+You may be treated for TB during

-during this time if your health care provider suspects pulmonary TB.
-More rapid but
+this time if your healthcare provider suspects pulmonary TB.
+More rapid but less definite

-less definitive tests are usually first done on phlegm coughed up from deep inside
+tests are usually first done on phlegm coughed up from deep inside your lungs.
+These

 The AFB smear will show whether acid-fast bacteria are present.
-But it doesn't identify
+But it can't tell

 the species of bacteria or tell you which treatment it will respond to.
 The NAA is